 National Employment Savings Trust (NEST)

-The National Employment Savings Trust (NEST) is a defined contribution workplace pension scheme set up by the UK government to support auto-enrolment.
-As a ‘qualifying’ scheme, it can be used by any UK employer to meet their responsibilities.
-Many employers prefer to auto-enrol their employees into NEST rather than establishing their own pension scheme.
+The National Employment Savings Trust (NEST) is a defined contribution workplace pension scheme established by the UK government to support the introduction of automatic enrolment.
+As a qualifying pension scheme, it enables employers to meet their legal auto-enrolment duties without having to create their own pension arrangement.

 Key considerations for employers: